Tanya-garg10/ResQSync-AI-Smart-Emergency-Response-System-for-Hospitality/README.md

 | 🤖 AI Assistant | Chat with Groq AI about emergency procedures |
 | 📈 Analytics | Bar charts + line graphs + donut chart + severity bars |

----

 ## 🎯 Use Case

-Designed for hackathons and demos — shows how AI can reduce emergency response time and improve coordination in hospitality settings.
+Designed for hackathons — shows how AI can reduce emergency response time and improve coordination in hospitality settings.

 **Demo-ready:** Works out of the box with zero configuration.
 Just open `index.html`.

----

-## 📄 License

-MIT
+**Build with ❤️**